Tips from Experts on Writing a Newsletter in 2024

 Tip: The most high-converting emails are personal, relatable and show the reader you understand them.

 Lead with empathy.
-Enquire about your subscribers situation, share your own challenges and situation.
+Enquire about your subscribers situation, share your own challenges and situations.
 This doesn't mean you have to offer discounts, gifts or free solutions, it means you need to be attentive to their needs and the current global situation.
 No matter the situation (in good times or in bad ones), people mostly appreciate when you show them that you understand them.
 That you make it about them.
 This is the key to writing emails that make people smile and increase your ROI.
 The simplest way to do this is by connecting with beyond email.
 Join the communities they're in, Facebook groups and others, read the questions people are posting on Quora, Amazon, identify the requests they're making to your customer service team and most importantly - listen.
 Look for common themes and common concerns people mention and, address those in your email.
-When you show your reader you've done your research and you know how they're feeling and what they need right now, you'll not only get the results you need right now, but build the relationships your business needs for lifetime customers.
+When you show your readers you've done your research and you know how they're feeling and what they need right now, you'll not only get the results you need right now, but build the relationships your business needs for lifetime customers.